 Our name, CorpsTHAT, came from the intersection of our two cultures:

-When we sign CorpsTHAT, the word corps becomes the C handshape, which represents the crews, the groups, and the teamwork that is valued when working outdoors and in conservation corps.
+The English term ‘corps’ means a group of persons acting together, or a body of people engaged in a common-interest activity.
+When we sign CorpsTHAT, the word corps becomes the ‘C’ handshape, which represents the crews, the groups, and the teamwork that is valued when working outdoors and in conservation corps.
 In ASL, the expression, ‘that!‘ is an idiom for ‘you hit the nail on the head.’

 Our Team

-Sam (Marlo) Bragg,
+Sam (Marlo) Bragg

 she/they